Shopify/theme-tools/docs/releasing.md

     ```bash
     yarn release
     ```
-Once the release PR branch is approved, the merge job will automatically publish the updated packages.
+Once the PR is approved, please do the following:
+ - Merge with the '**Create a merge commit**' option.
+This will ensure that the git tags correspond to the release commit hash.
+ - Delete the release branch after the merge is complete.
+ - Deploy the updated packages on ShipIt: https://shipit.shopify.io/shopify/theme-tools/production

 ## Release Orchestrator FAQ
 ### What does this project do?